DmitrijsJaunslavietis/vendonAssignment/README.md

 ## Installation

-1) in project root execute command `yarn` to install dependencies
+1. in project root execute command `yarn` to install dependencies
-2) then to start the local dev environment execute command `yarn dev` Project will start in your default browser with port `5173`
+2. then to start the local dev environment execute command `yarn dev` Project will start in your default browser with port `5173`

-* To execute tests - execute command `yarn test` (it will start in `--watch mode`)
+- To execute tests - execute command `yarn test` (it will start in `--watch mode`)

 ## Main used tech stack

-* react with vite
+- react with vite
-* typescript
+- typescript
-* zustand (state management)
+- zustand (state management)
-* tailwindcss
+- tailwindcss
-* vitest
+- vitest
+- prettier / lint

 ## Overview

 The test consists of 3 different views:

-1) Homepage - the user enters their name and chooses one of the available tests
+1. Homepage - the user enters their name and chooses one of the available tests
-2) Assessment question view - each question has answer options.
+2. Assessment question view - each question has answer options.
 One of them is correct.
-3) Result view - the user sees their result.
+3. Result view - the user sees their result.

 ## Application flow